Spirent/openperf/doc/modules/block.md

 # Block Module

-The **Block** module is the core of OpenPerf, handling block devices I/O load generation.
-It is defined as a `service` which runs multiple servers/stack and components.
+The **Block** module is the part of OpenPerf core, handling block devices I/O load generation.

 ## Block device